bmos299/Blockchain101/README.md

 ## Contributing

-We welcome contributions to the Hyperledger Fabric project in many forms.
+We welcome contributions to the Blockchain 101 class from a code and informational perspective.
 There’s always plenty to do!
-Check [the documentation on how to contribute to this project](http://hyperledger-fabric.readthedocs.io/en/latest/CONTRIBUTING.html) for the full details.
+Check [the documentation on how to contribute to this class](http://yahoo.com) for the full details.